rudra2585r1/Laptop-Price-Predictor/README.md

 ## How to Run

-path of 'app.py'
+- Paste the path of 'app.py' in a new terminal than run it

-python app.py
+- After that run this Python app.py